-If you are unable to commute to work by public transport due to a disability or illness and have to use a private car, taxi or special transport, the Unemployment Insurance Fund will partially compensate additional commuting costs.
-The costs will be compensated if this is necessary in order for you to start or continue working.
+If you are unable to attend work by public transport due to your disability or illness, but need to use a private car, taxi or special transport, the Estonian Unemployment Insurance Fund will partially reimburse you for the additional commuting expenses.

 The purpose of commuting benefits is to partially compensate for the additional expenses related to commuting, which a person with reduced capacity has to cover due to the fact that they are unable to use public transport (except for taxis) as a result of their disability or health condition.
 Additional expenses related to commuting will be reimbursed if it is necessary for a person with reduced capacity to start or continue working.
 For example, if you have health barriers to using public transport on your own, including reaching a bus stop or entering, leaving or staying in public transport.

 In determining the need for commuting benefits and making a decision, the case manager will rely on the information in your application, the summary of the work ability assessment expertise and/or the restrictions contained in the occupational rehabilitation action plan.
 If the case manager does not have enough information, they will ask you for additional information to determine the need for benefits.
 If necessary, the case manager may ask you to specify you home and work address.

 Target group: an employed person with reduced capacity, including an employed disabled person of retirement age.

 The benefits is paid for up to 12 months over three years.
 This means that you do not have to use it all the time.
 For example, you may only need the benefits during the winter months.

 The benefits is paid in the amount of 93 cents per kilometre, but not more than 26 euros per day and 300 euros per month.
 Commuting benefits is subject to income tax.